19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Deities/Deity Index/Jhuleah.md

 ### Limited Spells
 You cannot memorize or cast [Spells](../../../Spells.md) that do not share one of [Jhuleah's Domains](Jhuleah.md#Jhuleah's%20Domains).
 ## Jhuleah's Ethos
 Goddess of the seas.
 Symbolized by change, curiosity, wit, and creativity.
 Patron of the those who a willing to adapt to the circumstances, challenge assumptions, and uncover the mysteries of the arcane.
-Her rituals are most respected by the strange and curious [Lizardfolk](../../../../Player%20Characters/Ancenstries/Lizardfolk.md).
+Her rituals are most respected in [Lizardfolk](../../../../Player%20Characters/Ancenstries/Lizardfolk.md) culture.